Skip to main content

 TL;DR

 Use Jotai.
 Recoil is effectively unmaintained.
-Recoil (~1.5M weekly downloads) was Meta's experiment in atomic state management — a good idea that solved a real problem, but Meta never made it a priority.
-The last major release was in 2023.
-Jotai (~3M downloads) has the same atomic model, active development, a thriving community, and a cleaner API.
-If you're starting a new project or currently on Recoil, migrate to Jotai.
+Recoil (~1.5M weekly downloads) was Meta's experiment in atomic state management — a genuinely good idea that solved a real React problem, but Meta never made it a priority.
+The last meaningful release was in 2023 and known React 18 concurrent mode bugs remain unfixed.
+Jotai (~3M downloads) implements the same atomic model, is under active development, has a ~5KB bundle size (versus Recoil's ~24KB), and has grown a rich ecosystem of utilities and integrations.
+If you are starting a new project or currently running Recoil, migrate to Jotai.

 Key Takeaways